Like Oz, Green Bay glows green and gold.

-Those who spend time in Green Bay itself will find a modest but pleasant town with a college campus and restaurants and shops springing up in the old port, railroad and tavern districts, all being renovated.
+Those who spend time in Green Bay itself will find a modest but pleasant town with a college campus and restaurants, craft breweries and shops springing up in the old port, railroad and tavern districts.

-It has bona-fide attractions: the National Railroad Museum, the Neville Public Museum, Weidner Center for the Performing Arts and one of Wisconsin's favorite family destinations, the old-fashioned Bay Beach Amusement Park.
+It has bona-fide attractions: the National Railroad Museum, the Neville Public Museum, Weidner Center for the Performing Arts and one of Wisconsin's favorite family destinations, the old-fashioned Bay Beach Amusement Park, where most rides cost 25 or 50 cents.

 But mainly, Green Bay is Titletown USA.
 That refers to the Packers, who have won more national championships than any other NFL team.
 But townsfolk have claimed a title of their own — Best Fans in the NFL.

 The proof is in the numbers.
-Tickets to games in Lambeau Field have been sold out since 1960, and there are 72,000 names on the waiting list.
-That's nearly three-quarters the population of Green Bay, where TVs everywhere, even in supermarkets, tune in on game days.
+Tickets to games in Lambeau Field have been sold out since 1960, and there are more than 100,000 names on the waiting list.
+That's about the population of Green Bay, where TVs everywhere, even in supermarkets, tune in on game days.

 In fact, more people own the Packers than can go to games.
 The team, publicly owned since 1923, increased its shareholders to 111,031 during a 1997-98 offering of $200 shares.

 They don't appreciate in value or pay dividends, and they can't be sold.
 But each one is a piece of the Packers, and they were snapped up by people in all 50 states.

 We had more fun with numbers after Coach Grant delivered us to the big, green sheet-metal doughnut of Lambeau Field and turned us over to another guide, Sara.
 How much did the Packers pay to join the NFL in 1921? $50.
 How much does it cost to buy an NFL franchise today?
 At least $1 billion.